 ♦ ♦ ♦

 350(ish) lb Bumper Plates Set

-These big sets are not as easy to side-by-side compare as the previous two due to the difference in total weight.
+These big sets are not as easy to side-by-side compare as the previous two due to the difference in total weight and difference in plates offered in the packages.
 They range from 340 pounds to 370 pounds depending on the vendor, but in all cases these are the most economical sets offered.

 - Vulcan 340 lb set B (10’s,25’s 45’s,45’s,45’s) – $510 @Vulcan